usa - Florida

 Key West Pinks (Penaeus duorarum) are the perfect boiling shrimp.
 These easy peeling, firm shrimp are in the middle of the flavor spectrum.
 The shrimp thrive in the pink coral sand, which is how they get their bright color.

 North Florida Hoppers (Penaeus duorarum) are the same species as pinks but are found off the Florida Panhandle in the high salinity waters of St. Joe Bay.
-They have a have a firm, crisp texture and bite with sweet ocean flavor.
+They have a firm, crisp texture and bite with sweet ocean flavor.

 Browns (Penaeus aztecus) are richer in flavor than mild white shrimp and are golden brown in color.
 Their rich flavor makes them a great match for bold flavors.